 Our free SEO checker tool assesses those factors.
 It looks at your URL and site speed, as well as your page’s title, description, and heading tags to ensure that they are optimized to help you rank for the keyword or phrase you entered.

-Our free SEO audit tool offers a comprehensive evaluation of the following 10 factors:
+Our free SEO audit tool offers a comprehensive evaluation of several factors, including:

 The speed of your website not only matters to search engines but also to users.
 In fact, more than 80 percent of users expect a website to load in two seconds or less — if the website takes longer, they’ll likely leave, which increases your bounce rate.